oturns/geosnap/geosnap/visualize/suviz/Python2Html/README.md

 <br /> Video demo: http://osnap.cloud/~suhan/videos/NAM_SD_4_sequence_neighborhood_chordDiagram

 In the source code, the lines below should be executed only for the first run to write LTDB data downloaded in the previous step to your disk.
-In source code, the lines below are commented out.
+The lines below are commented out.
 Remove # in each of the lines and comment out again after the first run.
 This process takes about 10 - 15 minutes.
 But you do not need to repeat it from the second run.
 ```
 sample = "downloads/LTDB_Std_All_Sample.zip"
 full = "downloads/LTDB_Std_All_fullcount.zip"